-How many attendees can join in an Interactive Breakout Room?
+How many attendees can join an Interactive Breakout Room?

-Interactive Breakout Rooms can be used for up to 100 sessions at your event, and will support up to 50 participants at a time.
-Attendees that are joining the session after the capacity has been met will be notified, and will not be able to see what is happening in the session but will have access to the session's engagement features such as chat, live polls and Q&A. If one of the 50 participants leaves the Interactive Breakout Room, the spot will be given to the next person available.
+There is no limit to the number of sessions that can use interactive breakout rooms, however, each room will support up to 200 participants at a time.
+Attendees that are joining the session after the capacity has been met will be notified, and will not be able to see what is happening in the session but will have access to the session's engagement features such as chat, live polls and Q&A. If one of the 200 participants leaves the Interactive Breakout Room, the spot will be given to the next person available.

 Can my Interactive Breakout Room be set as private?